Kids don’t like to sit still, so motivating them to do important chores can sometimes feel like a burden.

 Similarly, what’s wrong with a little creativity or inspiration?

-Rather than simply showing a child how something is done, if they know the result, they can figure it out for themselves (with a little help, of course).
+Rather than simply showing a child how something is done, they can figure it out for themselves (with a little help, of course) if they know the result.

 This helps get their brain involved, ensuring their attention is right where it needs to be.